imprint

 ESA Lost & Found Chip – filed data

 Our Lost & Found NFC chip contains personal data such as the name, address and telephone number of the ESA customer.
 The corresponding chips also refer to a corresponding Lost & Found page on our website.
-Due to the given occasion, we have to point out that crawlers used by Internet search engines can read data and then report it in the search results.
+Due to the current situation, we must point out that crawlers used by Internet search engines can read data and then report it in the search results.

-We try to avoid this by prohibiting web crawling on the respective pages, but we cannot guarantee that these instructions will be followed.
-Therefore, before creating the chip, we discuss the data stored in the chip with the respective client.
-In addition, we do not disclose the exact address of our customers, so that a person who has a dog registered with us can only reach the dog owner by telephone and has to ask for the exact address.
+We try to avoid this by prohibiting web crawling on the respective pages, but cannot guarantee that this instruction will be followed.
+We therefore discuss the data stored in the chip with the respective client before creating the chip.
+Furthermore, we do not disclose the exact address of our clients, so that a person who has a dog registered with us can only contact the dog owner by telephone and must ask for the exact address.